GeorgeD88/Spotify-QuickSave/README.md

 # import these modules
-from console_listener import ConsoleListener from system_notifier import SystemNotifier  # system notifications from console_notifier import ConsoleNotifier  # console outputs
+from console_listener import ConsoleListener from system_notifier import SystemNotifier  # system notifications from notifier_filler import NotifierFiller  # no extra notifs

 # pass these classes as arguments
 quicksaver = QuickSaver(ConsoleListener, SystemNotifier, ...)